• Skip to primary navigation

 Uses the eyes and lashes to express and communicate

-Asks questions about his interests
+Asks questions about the other’s interests

-Plays with her hair during conversation, drawing his attention to it
+Plays with her hair during conversation

-Agrees with his opinions, thoughts, observations
+Agrees with their opinions, thoughts, observations

-Leans or steps closer
+Leans in or steps closer

-Places a hand on arm
+Places a hand on their arm

 Giggles